speks7/spacegadi/README.md

 It is the derived version of original project reconfigured for the easier usage.

 # Usage:
 Not a Time Based but a kbhit based movement of the Cars ie. jumping from particular cordinates to other after pressing a specified Key but only left or right direction.
-The Obstacles will flow to bottom continuously but not in random fashion ie. will reapt it's pattern.
+The Obstacles will flow to bottom continuously but not in random fashion ie. will repeat it's pattern.

 # Contributors:

-Sunim Acharya: aryaminus.wordpress.com
+Suzan Poudel(https://fb.com/p.suzzu): The Main Coding Guy

-Suzan Poudel: fb.com/p.suzzu
+Sunim Acharya(https://aryaminus.wordpress.com): The Brainstorming Guy

-Saragam Subedi: fb.com/saragam111
+Saragam Subedi(https://fb.com/saragam111): The Tabulating Guy